 It has been observed that the Check for Update button may deliver updates which acan result in issues.

 Microsoft has recently shared more details where it has talked about three types of Windows Updates.
 B, C, and D.

 - B updates are released in the second week of the month

 - C updates are released in the third week of the month

 - D updates are released in the fourth week of the month.

 Patch Tuesday or B release Windows updates

-Patch Tuesday or B release Windows Updates pass through multiple programs which include Windows Insiders Program, Security Update Validation Program, etc. There are two types of B releases.
+Patch Tuesday or B release Windows Updates pass through multiple programs, including Windows Insiders Program, Security Update Validation Program, etc. There are two types of B releases.

-- First, that is on Public domain through Pre-release Validation Program, Depth Test Pass, Monthly Test Pass, Windows Insiders Program, and the Security Update Validation Program.
+- First, that is in the Public domain through the Pre-release Validation Program, Depth Test Pass, Monthly Test Pass, Windows Insiders Program, and the Security Update Validation Program.

 - The other is an invite-only program that enables them to validate the impact of security fixes in their labs before the B release.